 Asset Quality Score

-In this test, Bankrate tries to estimate the impact of problem assets, such as unpaid mortgages, on the credit union's reserves set aside to cover loan losses, as well as overall capitalization.
+In this test, Bankrate tries to determine the effect of troubled assets, such as unpaid mortgages, on the credit union's capitalization and allocated loan loss reserves.

-A credit union with large numbers of these types of assets could eventually be forced to use capital to absorb losses, cutting down on its equity cushion.
-It also means that there are likely to be many assets that are in non-accrual status and no longer earning money, resulting in depressed earnings and potentially more risk of a failure in the future.
+Having large numbers of these kinds of assets suggests a credit union may eventually have to use capital to absorb losses, shrinking its equity cushion.
+Many of those assets are also likely to be in non-accrual status and no longer earning money, resulting in depressed earnings and potentially more risk of a failure in the future.

-The credit union's ratio of troubled assets was 0.00 percent in our test, below the national average and potentially indicative of superior financial strength compared to other credit unions.
+A below-average ratio of troubled assets of 0.00 percent in our test was potentially indicative of superior financial strength compared to other credit unions.